Emily Dickinson Lexicon

 lash, n. [see lash, v.] (webplay: rider, secure, sudden, whip).

-lash, v.
-[Of difficult etymology, perhaps of onomatopoeic origin, poss. related to OFr lascher, to loose, let go.] (webplay: whip).
+lash, v. [perhaps onomatopoeic, or possibly related to OFr lascher, to loose, let go.] (webplay: whip).

 Scourge; thrash; flog; strike; beat repeatedly with a whip.